kosamad/little-explorers/TESTING.md

 ___

-## Lighthouse
+## Performance (Lighthouse)

-Lighthouse (a Chrome Developer tool) was used to test the performance, quality and correctness of Cosmo Keys on a desktop.
+The site was run through the Google Chrome Developer tool Lighthouse to assess it's performance.
+The scores for each page are listed below.

 <details><summary>Home (index.html)</summary>
 <img src="documentation/testing/images/validation/lighthouse_home.PNG">